maphdev/GDND_Sandwich_Club/README.md

 First project of Udacity's Android Nanodegree.

+Sandwich Club is an app that provides a list of sandwich and some details about them, such as a short description or the ingredients list.

 ## Instructions

 - Design the layout for the detail activity so the different elements display in a sensible way.